diku-dk/futhark-website/docs.rst

 .. class:: papermetadata
 Submitted to `ICFP '16`_ (response pending)

-This is the first paper in which we present runtimes for our parallel code generator.
-We compare the performance of Futhark to Accelerate and hand-written Cwith OpenCL and get very decent results.
-We also talk about the uniquenss type system, kernel extraction, fusion, and efficient sequentialisation.
-A dense paper, but it contains a a lot of information on our compilation process.
+This is the first paper in which we present performance figures for our parallel code generator.
+We compare the performance of Futhark to Accelerate and hand-written C with OpenCL and obtain very decent results.
+We also describe the uniquenss type system, kernel extraction, fusion, and efficient sequentialisation.
+A dense paper, but it contains a lot of information on our compilation process.

 Size Slicing - A Hybrid Approach to Size Inference in Futhark (`PDF <publications/fhpc14.pdf>`_)
 ------------------------------------------------------------------------------------------------